Can Men Use Vibrators And How Should They Use Them?

 But that’s really just the tip of a very sexy, orgasmic iceberg.
 You can also:

-- Use a finger vibrator to draw circles around and on the nipples
+- Use a finger vibrator or rose toy to draw circles around and on the nipples

 - Hold a palm massager against the testicles or perineum